composewell/streaming-benchmarks/README.rst

 Zip and Concat
 ^^^^^^^^^^^^^^

-These benchmarks work with the whole streams, zipping corresponding elements of the streams together or concatenating two streams one after another.
+Zip combines corresponding elements of the two streams together.
+Concat turns a stream of containers into a stream of their elements.

 .. image:: charts/Zipping and Concating Streams.svg
   :alt: Zipping and Concating Streams